wordshaker/jessicabrentnall/site/collections/_posts/2025-07-31-a-year-of-head-of.md

 ---
 layout: post
 title: A Year Of Being Head Of
-description: "Leaving the Board of Directors for the .NET Foundation"
+description: "Reflection on a year as a Head of Architecture"
 date: 2025-07-31
 image: "/images/posts/2025/07-31.jpg"
 tags: ["2025", "personal"]